To send your data to Sumo Logic, you have a few options. We have two types of installed agents and offer a collector fully hosted by us.

 OpenTelemetry Distribution (Installed Agent)

-The Sumo Logic Distribution for OpenTelemetry Collector is built with the opentelemetry-collector-builder and provides a single unified agent to send Logs, Metrics, Traces, and Metadata for Observability to Sumo Logic.
+The Sumo Logic Distribution for OpenTelemetry Collector is built with the opentelemetry-collector-builder and provides a single unified agent to send Logs, Metrics, Traces, and Metadata to Sumo Logic.

 Refer to Sumo Logic Distribution for OpenTelemetry Collector documentation for more information.

 It's supported on Linux, macOS, Windows, and Kubernetes environments and can use any of the following Sources:

 - Local File

 - Host/Process Metrics

 - HTTP with OTLP formats

 - And more than 60 ways to collector logs, metrics and traces.